5 holiday traditions every police household will understand

 3. Opening up the holiday police buffet

 If you live in a city in which your police spouse serves, and he or she signed up for that holiday pay job, chances are there are extra holiday shifts as well.
 It seems it happens about the time that holiday pay hits the bank, that I’ve started feeling more sympathy for my hardworking police spouse out there in the cold – and less pity for myself being home alone, wrangling bored children like goats in sledding gear on Christmas break.
 This is the time you find yourself making enough chili and cornbread to feed a small army of hungry police officers, and you open your doors to every hungry officer within radio distance.
-Between my own and others, I typically get my driveway shoveled on the daily as well.
+Between my own and others, I typically get my driveway shoveled daily as well.
 This usually leads to baking enough cookies for my police spouse to hand out for days.
 It’s win, win and feel good, holiday magic at work.

 4. Coping during the holiday frenzy

 The only thing that trumps the wild factor of a full moon in the heat of summer is a blustery night in the dead of winter.
 This is that week-long stretch of treacherous road conditions where even the most seasoned police spouse is praying for his or her loved one to come home safely during the entire shift, which is inevitably four to six hours longer than normal.
 This is always the same week when every citizen feels they must risk life and limb to get to Starbucks and Target – with zero regard for the weather reports pleading with everyone to stay home unless it’s an absolute emergency.
 The image in your head is your police spouse in the middle of an ice rink full of drunk shoppers on a mission to get past the pretty flashing lights to the early-bird sale.
-Just try to occupy your time until they return home safe.
+Just try to occupy your time until they return home safely.

 5. Paying it forward during the holidays

 For most of us, holidays are no exception in revealing the heart of our police spouses.
 Holidays just seem to bring those less fortunate to the forefront of our minds.
-I’ve yet to see a holiday go by in which my police spouse didn’t return from shift, telling me about a family that could use a little help.
+I’ve yet to see a holiday go by in which my police spouse didn’t return from shift telling me about a family that could use a little help.
 And it never fails that it’s also when we’re a few dollars from being overdrawn.
-Whether it’s gifts, coats or food, somehow we find a way to make it work.
+Whether it’s gifts, coats, or food, somehow we find a way to make it work.
 And I wouldn’t have it any other way.
 Nothing makes me appreciate what we have more than my police spouse having the compassion to want to help those who have less.

 And here we are again, smack in the middle of the commercialized season of spending, the season of depression and the season of hardship for so many without funds or family.
 It’s easy to get caught up in the madness and mayhem.
 It’s also a great time to remember why our police spouses are out there, and why we’re all so blessed when they make it home.